UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_end.md

 - Understand the grammar of graphics presented here.
 - Create point and line visualizations in Altair.
 - Transform data directly in Altair instead of pandas.
-- Combine geometric marks via layering.
+- Combine graphical marks via layering.

 Notes: